 - Register at least one Active Directory domain and grant the Super Administrator role to at least one of your Active Directory groups.

 Registering the domain involves providing both:

 Note: In this release, the domain-join account is used by system operations primarily with pods in Microsoft Azure.
-Cloud-connected Horizon 7 pods do not make use of the domain-join account that you specify in the Active Directory domain registration steps.
-However, even when you have only cloud-connected Horizon 7 pods for your environment, it is prudent to complete the domain-join account step to ensure that the subsequent prompt to assign the Super Administrators role is activated.
+Cloud-connected Horizon pods do not make use of the domain-join account that you specify in the Active Directory domain registration steps.
+However, even when you have only cloud-connected Horizon pods for your environment, it is prudent to complete the domain-join account step to ensure that the subsequent prompt to assign the Super Administrators role is activated.
 Assigning that role to an Active Directory domain group is a required step for all types of cloud-connected pods.

 - A primary domain-bind account and an auxiliary domain-bind account, used by Horizon Cloud to perform lookups in the Active Directory.
-By providing an auxiliary domain-bind account when you first register the domain, you prevent locking your administrator users out of the Administration Console if the primary bind account becomes inaccessible.
+By providing an auxiliary domain-bind account when you first register the domain, you prevent locking your administrator users out of the console if the primary bind account becomes inaccessible.

-For the requirements on these domain-bind and domain-join accounts, see Service Accounts That Horizon Cloud Requires For Its Operations.
+For the requirements on these domain-bind and domain-join accounts, see Service Accounts That Horizon Cloud Requires for Its Operations.

 Afterwards, a best practice is to follow the recommended actions displayed in the Getting Started wizard.